macleginn/bivaltyp/content/languages/descriptions/French.md

 ```

 Nominal arguments other than A, S and O are flagged by prepositions.
 Subjects (A and S) are indexed on the verbs.
-In some contexts, participles in analytic constructions also signal the number and gender of the direct object.
+In some contexts, participles in analytic constructions also signal the gender (orthographically, also the number) of the direct object.

 ### Case system